tokio-rs/website/content/docs/going-deeper/returning.md

 return type is hidden, and it's ergonomic to write as it's similar to the nice `Box` example above.

-The downside to this approach is only that it's only on versions of Rust later than 1.26 (released May 7th, 2018), and using a `Box` is still more flexible -- if you might return two different types of `Future`, then you must still return `Box<Future<Item = F::Item, Error = F::Error>` instead of `impl Future<Item = F::Item, Error = F::Error>`.
+The downside to this approach is only that using a `Box` is still more flexible -- if you might return two different types of `Future`, then you must still return `Box<Future<Item = F::Item, Error = F::Error>` instead of `impl Future<Item = F::Item, Error = F::Error>`.
 The good news however is that this case is rare; in general, it should be a backwards-compatible extension to change return types from `Box` to [`impl Trait`].

 ### [Named types](#named-types) {#named-types}
 [return-named-types]: #named-types